patricia-cosma/practice-makes-perfect/advent-calendar/README.md

 right?
 ...

-Anyway, this is what I got so far:
+This is what I got so far:
 ![image](https://user-images.githubusercontent.com/107708977/188491521-2bdc0f1a-47e1-402b-9a64-2a38dd823796.png)